BrunooCS/Perceptual-Latent-Representations-World-Model/README.md

 - **3D Environments**: Extend to complex 3D worlds
 - **Online Learning**: Continuous adaptation during deployment
-- **Attention Mechanisms**: Integration with transformer architectures
 - **Multi-Task Learning**: Generalization across different domains
-- **Real-time Performance**: Optimization for real-time applications
+- **Temporal coherence**: Optimization for long sequences

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+## How to Contribute 🤝
+This is an open-source project, and contributions are welcome!
+This aligns with the "collaboration with other free software projects" value.

+1. Report Issues: Find a bug or have a suggestion?
+Open an issue.

+2. Submit Pull Requests:

+   - Fork the repository.
+   - Create a new branch (git checkout -b feature/YourFeature).
+   - Make your changes and commit them (git commit -m 'Add some feature').
+   - Push to your branch (git push origin feature/YourFeature).
+   - Open a Pull Request.

 ## Acknowledgments